5 Ways a Mobile Phone can save your life

-Contrary to what Hollywood would have you believe, tracing and locating a Mobile Phone which has called the Emergency Services is not done routinely and nor is it instantaneous; just because you have called the Emergency Services does not mean they have your exact location.
 Most Emergency Service telephone exchanges have upgraded to a system known as EISEC - Enhanced Information Service for Emergency Calls which means all calls made on a Mobile Phone automatically provide the ES operator with your telephone number and your service provider.
 With this information, the phone can be triangulated between its nearest Masts and the 'cell' from which you are calling can be identified.
 However, there are less Masts in rural and remote areas meaning your location may be with a margin of several hundred meters accuracy.
-This process of locating a caller can only be requested by the Police where there is sufficient need such as a Missing Person.
+Historically this process of locating a caller can only be requested by the Police where there is sufficient need such as a Missing Person.
 Advanced Mobile Location - AML - was developed between British Telecom, EE and HTC to provide more accurate location from mobile phones as has been estimated to be up to 4000 times more accurate.
 As of 2016 all Android phones with Gingerbread OS and above will be available with AML activated and more mobile phone networks are supporting AML.

 Tips to save battery life

 If you battery is running low, or you know you will not be able to charge your battery for a while, there are some things you can do to drastically extend your battery life:

 - Turn down the brightness: On any smartphone, the backlit LED display is the single biggest power drain.
 Turn the brightness down low and set the screen to turn off after 30 seconds or the shortest time available.

 The backlit display is such a drain it uses less power to make a short telephone call that is does to text.

 - Turn off vibrate: Making the phone vibrate requires far more energy than making it ring.